by Texas Homesteader ~

 RancherMan and I recently got to enjoy our grandbabies for a week while their parents were out of town.
 What a fun time we had with them!

-This was a pretty quick & easy dessert to whip up but it still left them with plenty of ‘wow’ sparkle in their eyes.
+These cute hand pies were a pretty quick & easy dessert to whip up but it still left the grandkids with plenty of ‘wow’ sparkle in their eyes.

 Last year my sweet aunt shared bushels of apples from her tree.
 I canned many of them into Homemade Apple Pie Filling.
 So for this homemade dessert I used one of my last jars from the pantry.